 Our crew are also there to help while guests enjoy Hawaii’s amazing ocean marine life.
 Whether you are snorkeling at the surface or enjoying a SNUBA dive underwater, our crew are there to supervise, educate, and assist you.
 Besides having a crew member to lead guests on snorkeling tours of the reef, you’ll also find a crew member on top of a surfboard ready and able to assist you if you in case of trouble.
-In addition, every snorkeler is provided with a BCD (Buoyancy Compensator Device) regardless of their ability.
+In addition, every snorkeler is provided with a life vest, or BCD (Buoyancy Compensator Device), regardless of their ability, and yellow float belts are also available.
 Some swimmers think this limits their mobility—the truth is the opposite happens.
-The BCD can be worn uninflated or partially inflated and in many cases guests find that the BCD provides them with extra flotation when they need it while keeping them warm at the same time!
-And yes, it can get a bit chilly in the winter, so in case you get cold our Discover Molokini and Discover Ka‘anapali trips offer partial wet suits for both snorkelers and divers that provide both safety and comfort.
+The BCD can be worn un-inflated or partially inflated and in many cases guests find that the BCD provides them with extra flotation when they need it, while keeping them warm at the same time!
+And yes, it can get a bit chilly in the winter, so in case you get cold, our Discover Molokini and Discover Ka‘anapali trips offer partial wet suits for both snorkelers and divers that provide both safety and comfort.

-While safety is our number one priority, remember that we can’t do it without your help.
+While maintaining safe snorkel conditions is our number one priority, remember that we can’t do it without your help, and open-ocean snorkeling is done at your own risk.
 Whether you are out on the water with us, or off adventuring on your own, here are a few important rules to keep you safe: